Doctor who took illegal drugs due to ‘work pressures’ demoted after rehabilitation

 In its grounds of decision published on Tuesday (Sep 10), the disciplinary tribunal found that Dr Yeo had "brought disrepute to the medical profession" through his misconduct.

-He had spent four months in a Drug Rehabilitation Centre (DRC) and was given a stern warning in lieu of prosecution for the drug offences.
+He had spent four months in a Drug Rehabilitation Centre (DRC) and was given a stern warning in lieu of prosecution for the drug taking and drug possession offences.

 Dr Yeo was demoted by the tribunal and has to undergo supervision at work and attend treatment with an addictions specialist.